edgexfoundry/edgex-ui-go/README.md

 > 2: You can use the make file commands ‘make run arm64’ and ‘make run-ui arm64’ to run the Edgex Stack and UI as it uses the ‘-p edgex’ option required for the networking to link properly.

 > 3: If not running from the cloned developer-scripts, you can also do this directly with ‘docker-compose -p edgex -f docker-compose-hanoi-arm64.yml up -d’ and ‘docker-compose -p edgex -f docker-compose-hanoi-ui-arm64.yml up -d’.

+### Snap

+EdgeX UI is also available as a snap package.
+For more details on the snap, including how to install it, please refer to [EdgeX UI Snap](https://github.com/edgexfoundry/edgex-ui-go/tree/main/snap/README.md)

 ## Community
 - EdgeXFoundry Chinese Club: https://www.edgexfoundry.club